Blockchain in Banking Industry: Guide on How To Use Blockchain For Financial Services

 Blockchain can help banks stay compliant with regulatory requirements within the market where they operate.
 In a blockchain-based system, many governance and compliance requirements can be programmed directly into digital assets with smart contracts.
 These are self-executing contracts that do not require human actors to enforce the terms of the agreements.

 Smart contracts can be used to verify if transactions on a blockchain network adhere to specific regulations before executing them.
+By automating regulatory checks, smart contracts help banks ensure compliance with evolving legal and regulatory requirements related to cryptoassets, stablecoins, CBDCs, and sanctions.
 For instance, it can be used to check a loan application to ensure it meets stipulated eligibility criteria or programmed to flag transactions that do not comply with anti-money laundering regulations.
 This streamlines the compliance process, eliminates errors, and reduces operational friction in governance.

 Asset Tokenization and Crowdfunding

 The tokenization of real-world assets is one of the use cases of blockchain technology that recently became popular.
-While this concept was mostly used for digital art in the form of non-fungible tokens, it can also be applied to all kinds of real-world assets from real estate to financial instruments.
+While this concept was mostly used for digital art in the form of non-fungible tokens, it can also be applied to all kinds of real-world assets from real estate to financial instruments and even digital assets.

 Asset tokenization essentially transforms these tokens into programmable forms that are considerably easier to manage.
-Asset tokenization also provides wider market access thanks to the connectivity that the internet offers along with other benefits such as fractionalized ownership and seamless verification.
+Asset tokenization also provides wider market access thanks to the connectivity that the internet offers along with other benefits such as fractional ownership and seamless verification.
+Tokenized assets can improve liquidity and accessibility in financial markets by enabling easier transfer and trading of ownership stakes.

 Blockchain technology can also be applied to crowdfunding.
 Initial Coin Offerings (ICOs) which is the blockchain’s equivalence of an Initial Public Offering (IPOs) allow several investors to buy into blockchain projects by simply purchasing tokens.
 This raises funds for the project while also giving investors a chance to earn returns if the launch is successful.
 Crowdfunding with blockchain helps to avoid many of the legal and security issues associated with doing so the traditional way.